St. Louis Public Radio program changes begin Sept. 26

 STLPR has produced and broadcast live Saturday night performances of the St. Louis Symphony Orchestra (SLSO) since 2010, bringing the artistry of the nationally-renowned SLSO to all of St. Louis and the world, via the stream at stlpr.org.

 Starting this fall, while Powell Hall is closed for renovation, the SLSO will perform many of this season’s concerts at the Touhill Performing Arts Center at the University of Missouri-St. Louis.
-St. Louis Public Radio will broadcast 13 of these concerts on Saturday nights from 7:30 to 9:30 p.m. beginning on Sept.
-30 and continuing through April on 90.7 KWMU.
+St. Louis Public Radio will broadcast 13 of these concerts and rebroadcast six previous Powell Hall performances.
+Tune in to 90.7 KWMU on Saturday nights from 7:30 to 9:30 p.m. beginning on Sept.
+30 and continuing through April.

 Details on performance dates, musicians, and works are at stlpr.org where listeners can find program notes and previews ahead of each broadcast.